danielecr/hot-fixture-tool/README.md

 NOTES:
 - order of retrievement is not important
+- order of prepare is relevant

+Once you defined this file, the common usage is to to store it in hfit-data/ folder of the repo.
+For this reason:

+> hfit repo-prepare

+Does create an hfit-data/ folder on the root of your git repo and write there some package template example.

 hfit CLI should be used to create and populate this .yaml file.